Transforming science education through research-driven innovation

 What works best for teachers and students in science education interventions?
 Statistics can provide some insight—but only if interpreted in context.
 For instance, the way a study is conducted may impact the outcome, independent of the actual effectiveness of the intervention.

-To help researchers understand study results in context, BSCS Science Learning reviewed 96 studies of the efficacy of science instruction while taking into account the various factors contributing to the outcomes.
-This work resulted in published findings and an online tool for researchers to use when planning or evaluating studies of science education interventions.
+To help researchers understand study results in context, BSCS Science Learning reviewed hundreds of studies in science education while taking into account the various factors contributing to the outcomes.
+This work resulted in published findings for student outcomes (AERA Open Journal) and teacher outcomes (The Journal of Research on Educational Effectiveness) and online tools for researchers to use when planning or evaluating studies of science education interventions.

-The online tool, POWER calculator, uses data from the studies BSCS reviewed to estimate the likely effect size for a new study based on its characteristics, such as the nature of the study, the scientific discipline, student grade level, and other key variables.
+The online tools, POWER Calculator for Student Outcomes, and POWER Calculator for Teacher Outcomes use data from the studies BSCS reviewed to estimate the likely effect size for a new study based on its characteristics, such as the nature of the study, the scientific discipline, characteristics of teachers or students, and other key variables.

 The PI for Award #1118555 is Sue Kowalski, BSCS Science Learning.
-The PI for Award #1544236 is Jessica Spybrook, Western Michigan University.
+The PI for Award #1544236 is Jessaca Spybrook, Western Michigan University.

 Results from these meta-analyses are now published in AERA Open and the Journal of Research on Educational Effectiveness.